 RVs can be parked on the driveway or in the backyard of your personal residence, if space allows.
 However, you can't park your RV in such a way that any portion of the vehicle is overhanging or encroaching upon a sidewalk, curb or road.

 On the Street

 RVs can be parked on the street for certain periods of time, but only in the area of the street immediately adjoining your place of residence.
 The following bylaws must be followed:

-- You can park your RV directly in front of your home or on an alley or street immediately adjoining your home for up to 48 hours.
+- You can park your RV directly in front of your home or street immediately adjoining your home for up to 48 hours.